abhishek-7-singh/sumo-traffic/README.md

 # 🚦 Smart Traffic Signal Control System
 ## Author: Abhishek Singh
 ## Vellore Institute of Technology, Chennai
+## Note: For Security reasons,and Github Revoking the Firebase Auth key, I have not provided the code for pushing the data to Firebase, but I will show the implemented part here below.
 ## 📝 Introduction
 The **Smart Traffic Signal Control System** is designed to optimize traffic flow by collecting and analyzing vehicle data, including speed and proximity to other vehicles.
 The system leverages **SUMO (Simulation of Urban Mobility)** for realistic traffic simulations, and all collected data is stored in **Firebase** for real-time processing and monitoring.